Roy Riegels: Aftermath

-After the game, coach Nibs Price defended Riegels, saying "It was an accident that might have happened to anyone."
+After the game, coach Nibs Price defended Riegels, saying, "It was an accident that might have happened to anyone."
 That one play overshadowed Riegels' football talents.
 Georgia Tech center and captain Peter Pund said Riegels was "the best center I have played against all year.
 He's a battler and he never quit."
-Riegels would take his spot as team captain during his senior year, earning All-America honors and he helped the Bears to a 7–1–1 record during the following season.
+Riegels would take his spot as team captain during his senior year, earning All-America honors, and he helped the Bears to a 7–1–1 record during the following season.
 Later, the NCAA football rules committee would pass a rule barring a player from advancing a recovered fumble once it hits the ground, which remained in place for several decades.
 According to one contemporary article, there were about 4,500 stories totaling an estimated 250,000 column inches written about Riegels' wrong-way run in newspapers across the United States.

-Riegels gained notoriety from his wrong -way run but he was able to capitalize on his blunder, parodying his famous run in vaudeville acts.
+Riegels parodied his famous run in vaudeville acts.
 The opening sequence of the 1929 Frank Capra movie Flight is based on Riegels and uses photographs of him.
 In 1965, the movie John Goldfarb, Please Come Home was released and the lead character performs a similar blunder in his college years, earning the name "Wrong Way" Goldfarb.
 In 2011, a picture book written by Dan Gutman was published with title "The Day Roy Riegels Ran the Wrong Way," which provides play-by-play description of this moment in sports history.

 Looking back on the play years later, Riegels said, "I was embarrassed when I realized what I had done.
 I wanted a hole to open in the ground so I could jump in it.
 But that soon passed and I reached a stage when mention of it would cause me to bristle.
 Soon that passed and it has never really bothered me since, except in cases when people tried to exploit it."
 Riegels was reminded of his mistake throughout his life.
 Riegels once said: "All the times I've run across or heard people saying 'wrong way,' even though they weren't referring to me, I immediately turned around to see if they were speaking about me.
 I still don't understand how I did it."
 Riegels dealt with his situation by laughing about what happened.
 Riegels once joked "If I had to do it again, I'd still run in the same direction, for I surely thought I was going the right way."
 Riegels also said "You run the wrong way with a football in front of 60,000 people and it's pretty hard to lie out of it."
-When presented his membership card into the Georgia Tech Lettermen's Club 42 years later, Riegels quipped, "Believe me, I feel I've earned this."
+When presented with his membership card into the Georgia Tech Lettermen's Club 42 years later, Riegels quipped, "Believe me, I feel I've earned this."